Internal combustion engines operate through ignition of air and fuel.

 A blow by will reduce engine efficiency by increasing the intake of oil and fuel.
-The piston rings and cylinder walls do wear hence allowing more fuel to flow to the crankcase.
+The piston rings and cylinder walls will wear; hence, allowing more fuel to flow to the crankcase.
 Blow by can affect the intake valves.

 When the blow finds its way to the cylinder, it can cause the engine to knock.
 Knocking happens when the fuel and air mixture ignites before the spark plugs have rendered their charge.
 Eventually, knocking will result in massive engine failure.
 Blow by will lead to the accumulation of sludge into the intake valves and this impedes airflow.

-Blow-by is often caused by compression that is going through the pistons down to the crankcase, which will reduce the compression and efficiency.
-In the most cases, the whole engine has to get taken apart to fix the problem, however, if your vehicle is old there are some things you can do to make your car run for a while more.
+Blow by is often caused by compression going through the pistons down to the crankcase, which will reduce the compression and efficiency.
+In most cases, the whole engine has to get taken apart to fix the problem; however, if your vehicle is old there are some things you can do to make your car run for a while longer.